Deepan-Karmakar/p5.js-tutorial/Libraries.md

   When the DOM library is included in a project, `createImg()` can be called just like `createCanvas()` or `background()`.

 ####Use private functions for internal helpers.
 Functions not intended to be called by users.
-In the example above `addElement()` is function in p5.dom.js, it is not bound to `p5.prototype`.
+In the example above `addElement()` is an internal function in [p5.dom.js](https://GitHub.com/processing/p5.js/blob/master/lib/addons/p5.dom.js).
+It isn't publicly bound to `p5.prototype` though.

 ####You can extend p5.js classes as well, by adding methods to their prototypes.
 In the example below, `p5.Element.prototype` is extended with the `html()` method, that sets the inner html of the element.